Toney Anaya: Later career

 Since leaving office, Anaya has served on numerous boards, commissions, and at nonprofit organizations, primarily focusing on Hispanic issues, education, and politics.
 He contributed significantly to the Democratic National Committee and the North American Free Trade Agreement.

 In 2009, New Mexico Governor Bill Richardson appointed Anaya to head the New Mexico Office of Recovery and Reinvestment.
 In that role, Anaya was responsible for overseeing the spending of the $1.8 billion in federal stimulus money expected to be invested in New Mexico during the next two years.
 Anaya worked closely with state agencies to facilitate access to funding, assist with compliance, and promote transparency throughout the process.

 From August 2009 to January 2011, Anaya served as CEO of Natural Blue Resources, a Woburn, Massachusetts-based penny stock company specializing in investments in environmentally friendly companies, including a New Mexico-based initiative to sell purified water.
-In July 2014, Anaya was accused of serving as a front man for the company, which was actually controlled by an ex-con who was legally barred from acting as an officer of a public company.
+In July 2014, Anaya was accused of serving as a front man for the company, which was actually controlled by an ex-convict who was legally barred from acting as an officer of a public company.
 Anaya entered into a civil settlement with the U.S. Securities and Exchange Commission relating to charges that he committed fraud.
 Under the terms of the settlement, Anaya agreed to a five-year ban from penny stock offerings and a cease-and-desist order without admitting or denying the charges.

+His wife, former First Lady Elaine Anaya, died in November 2021.